-Fleet Services vehicles are insured through the University of Washington for vehicle collisions.
-However, real property damage sustained from a vehicle accident or improper use may be charged back to the responsible department.
+Fleet Services vehicles are self- insured through the University of Washington for vehicle collisions.
+Property damage sustained from a vehicle accident or improper use may be charged back to the responsible department.

 Operating Fund Payments for Accident Damage

-Motor vehicle accident damage.
-Fleet-owned vehicles involved in incidents such as collisions and single vehicle accidents will typically be repaired using the operating fund.
+Motor vehicle accident damage not caused by UW drivers.
+Fleet-owned vehicles involved in incidents such as collisions and vehicles subjected to vandalism will typically be repaired using the operating fund.

-Acts of vandalism to Fleet vehicles.
-Damage such as graffiti or broken glass caused by criminal conduct will be repaired using the operating fund.
-In the event that damages are recovered, the amount will go into the operating fund to assist with further claims.
+Damages caused by vandalism, hit-and-run, and uninsured motorists to Fleet vehicles Damage such as graffiti, broken glass, and hit-and-run drivers will be repaired using the operating fund.
+In the event that damages are recovered, the amount recovered will go into the operating fund.

 Damage caused by clearly unauthorized, negligent and/or improper use of a Fleet vehicle.
 The operating fund will not be used to repair damage determined to be caused by using the vehicle for purposes other than official UW business and/or in a manner inconsistent with the vehicle’s capabilities.
 For example, damage resulting from improper off road operation of a vehicle; from loading a vehicle beyond its listed capacity; or striking a clearly marked overhead object would be excluded.